-Given that this is a new area for a development boundary, we intend to ask a question in the Publication Version of the Local Plan to ascertain what stakeholders and the public think of a development boundary for the part of Filby in the Broads.
-We also intend to ask if artea y should be within the development boundary or not.
+We are therefore proposing to include a Development Boundary for Filby in the Local Plan for the Broads.

 It should be noted that the form of the proposed development boundary for the Filby part of the Broads reflects the settlement fringe landscape type that is identified in the area.
-Settlement fringe is a landscape type found repeatedly throughout the Broads, where settlement and semi natural/natural environment converge.
+Settlement fringe is a landscape type found repeatedly throughout the Broads, where

+Settlement and semi natural/natural environment converge.
 The Broads' Landscape Character Assessment identifies areas that are classed as Settlement Fringe.
 Invariably around any settlement there are pressures for use other than for traditional agriculture.
 Many of these pressures are generated as a direct result of recreational and leisure activities.
 Developments can be varied and include garden extensions with their associated fencing and features, allotments, poultry keeping, horse keeping, sports pitches, pond construction (fishing and wildfowling), storage of scrap items and so on.
 Policy PUBDM26: Protection and enhancement of settlement fringe landscape character seeks to protect this landscape type.